Moon Phases Calendar

 Moon Phases 2025 – The Current Phase Of The Moon

-Last quarter moon comes about three weeks after new moon.
-Now, as seen from above, the moon in its orbit around Earth is at right angles to a line between the Earth and sun.
-The moon is now three-quarters of the way around in its orbit of Earth, as measured from one new moon to the next.
+Full moon always comes about two weeks after new moon, when the moon is midway around in its orbit of Earth, as measured from one new moon to the next.

 Mon Tue Wed Thu Fri Sat Sun